cmfunderburk/vmt-dev/docs/planning_thinking_etc/BIGGEST_PICTURE/opus_plan/ambiguities_and_resolutions.md

 4. Results accessible from all tracks for comparison
 ```

-This provides consistency at the entry point while allowing optimized experiences for each paradigm.
+This provides consistency at the entry point while allowing appropriate experiences for each paradigm.

 ---